 India has one of the largest Non-Resident citizens in the world today, numbering over 30 million.
 NRIs are an economic force to reckon with, and they contribute much to the Indian as well as the global economy.
 If you’ve decided to settle abroad, you may still be earning an income from the assets at home or you may have several bank deposits in India.
-If you are an NRI and is not sure about the income tax that you have to pay in India, you should be aware of the new income tax rules for NRIs.
+If you are an NRI and are not sure about the income tax that you have to pay in India, you should be aware of the new income tax rules for NRIs

 We are here to clear the sheet for you.
 Indian Income Tax Rules for NRI are different than an ordinary Indian citizen’s taxes.
-Service Tax, Income Tax, Property Tax and other Tax Deducted at the Source (TDS) are levied on ordinary citizens of India.
+Service Tax, Income Tax, Property Tax and other Tax Deducted at the Source (TDS) is levied on ordinary citizens of India.
 However, as an NRI, you should mainly be concerned only with Income Tax, as NRIs are exempt from many taxes.
 So, here are the Income Tax Rules for Non Residents.

 Your taxability in India depends on what your NRI status is for the current financial year.
 Any Indian citizen who leaves the country for a job or to serve as crew in an Indian ship for more than 182 days (6 months) in a year is considered an NRI for tax purposes.
 For example, if you have been sent on a short-term project abroad and you have been earning in foreign currency, then it is taxable in India provided you’ve lived in India for more than six months that year.
 So being clear about your NRI status for the year is the most important first step to filing your tax returns in India.